eclipsesource/tabris-js-experiments/tabris-ng/README.md

     npm run build

-This will create a file `dist/tabris-ng.js`.
+This will create the file `dist/tabris-ng.js`.

-### Start HTTP Server with example app
+    npm pack

-    npm start
+will create a tgz file that can be used as a dependency.

 ## License